About Bundled Care

 - apply to the full scope of services provided for the episode of care (not per visit)

 - are non-negotiable and align with the QBP funding envelope allocated to KHSC for bundled care

-- are applicable for qualifying QBP unilateral hip and unilateral knee replacement surgeries and shoulder (total, hemi, reverse) surgeries completed between April 1, 2019 to March 31, 2020
+- are applicable for qualifying QBP unilateral hip and unilateral knee replacement surgeries bilateral joint replacement surgeries and shoulder (total, hemi, reverse) surgeries

 - are subject to change, and notification will be provided if changes are made

-Please note: KHSC will not make payments above and beyond the bundle QBP funding envelope allocated for hip and knee bundled care from the MOH.
+Please note: KHSC will not make payments above and beyond the bundle QBP funding envelope allocated for bundled care from the MOH.

 In order for partners and non-partners to access KHSC’s Payment Request Portal and receive more information about invoicing, reporting and requesting payment, please complete and return the Network Access Request Form.
 Once you have been given access, please visit the Payment Request Portal, and use these instructions to find out what forms need to be completed and when.

 The portal includes the Initiation of Care Template forms, which KHSC requires partners and non-partners to submit in order to determine QBP eligibility.
-In order to ensure accuracy of KHSC financial records for our March 31, 2020 fiscal reporting, we require that these Initiation of Care forms are submitted through our portal no later than Monday, April 20, 2020.
+In order to ensure the accuracy of KHSC financial records for our March 31, 2024 fiscal reporting, we require that these Initiation of Care forms are submitted through our portal no later than Wednesday, April 17, 2024.
 Failure to submit by this deadline may result in nonpayment for services if the total QBP funding allocation has been exhausted.

-If you have general questions related to KHSC’s role as a bundle holder, please contact Tom Hart, Director of Integrated Care at Thomas.Hart@kingstonhsc.ca or 613-549-6666 ext.
-4106.
+If you have general questions related to KHSC’s role as a bundle holder, please contact Holly Krawaitis, Bundled Care lead, at @email or 613-549-6666 ext.
+4112.